awsdocs/aws-elastic-beanstalk-developer-guide/doc_source/health-enhanced-enable.md

 1. Choose **Apply**\.

-The Elastic Beanstalk console defaults to enhanced health reporting when you create a new environment with a version 2 platform configuration\.
+The Elastic Beanstalk console defaults to enhanced health reporting when you create a new environment with a version 2 platform version\.
 You can disable enhanced health reporting by changing the health reporting option during environment creation\.

 **To disable enhanced health reporting when creating an environment using the AWS Management Console**